akalicki/akalicki.github.io/_posts/2013-09-03-reporting-for-duty.md

 layout: post
 category: miscellaneous
 tags: op-eds
-excerpt: "I wrote this op-ed for my freshman writing seminar right after the arrest of the Boston Marathon bomber.
+excerpt: "I wrote this op-ed for my freshman writing seminar after the arrest of the Boston Marathon bomber.
 It was topical then, but I believe the need to balance the use of social media and investigative journalism is just as relevant today."
 ---

-<p class="lead">I wrote this op-ed for my freshman writing seminar right after
+<p class="lead">I wrote this op-ed for my freshman writing seminar after
 the arrest of the Boston Marathon bomber.
 It was topical then, but I believe the need to balance the use of social media and investigative journalism is just as relevant today.</p>